Runway Theatre Presents: Love Letters

 I also want to thank my wonderful husband for jumping into this adventure with me.
 While I’m directing Love Letters, we’re also both deeply involved in Young Frankenstein, and somehow he still said yes to the adventure.
 We have our own unique love story, but my favorite part of it is how it began, much like the characters in this play, with a deep and enduring friendship.

+Speaking of, thank you to so many friends who showed up in a thousand different ways to help pull this together.
 And to you, our audience, thank you for sharing your holiday with us and for supporting Runway Theatre.
 We’re so glad you’re here, and we hope these stories resonate long after the letters end.

 From Runway’s President of the Board, John Grissom: